 The VW Beetle Convertible offers a great blend of style, economy and driver enjoyment - but it's expensive

 The Volkswagen Beetle Cabriolet is a soft-top version of one of the most iconic cars ever built.
 The first Beetle Cabrio was introduced in 1949 and was still in production 50 years later.
 The second-generation model arrived in 2002 and while it upped the quality, and had plenty of style, the compromised driving dynamics meant it was more form over function.
 This latest version, however, aims to match the visual appeal of the original but with the quality and handling you'd expect from a modern Volkswagen.
-The new Beetle Cabrio will go on sale in the UK in the summer of 2012 and there will be three trim levels – Beetle, Design and Sport – and five different engines available from launch, along with the choice of a six-speed manual or seven-speed DSG.
+The new Beetle Cabrio gets three trim levels – Beetle, Design and Sport – and five different engines, along with the choice of a six-speed manual or seven-speed DSG.

 Our choice: Beetle Cabriolet 1.2 TSI Design

 The new Beetle Cabriolet is longer, wider and lower than its predecessor and its silhouette is more similar to the original 1949 model with a longer bonnet and flatter roof.
 The hood itself is fully automated and can fold in just nine seconds at speeds of up to 31mph.
 The car comes in a wide range of colour schemes, while launch models include three retro editions with bespoke styling and exclusive paint schemes.
 Make no mistake, the new Beetle cabriolet is a very desirable car, but its extrovert design is an acquired taste.
 To help it compete with the MINI Convertible, Volkswagen has introduced a trio of special-edition models - the 50s, 60s and 70s editions.
 The retro interior is well built and very comfortable so finding the right driving position in easy and visibility with the roof up is quite good.